rohithalla/Text_to_Speech/README.md

 #
 Installing pip3

-if python-v<3, then use "python" instaed of "python3"
+if python-v<3, then use "python" instead of "python3"

 $ python3 get-pip.py
 #